UNdot33K/ScriptKiddie_AV/README.md

 are saved.

-The batch file can be edited so you can use different settings, in that case you can change the paths set at the top of the script or tweak the Main code and then it is expected to work on Windows 7, 10, 11.
+The batch file can be edited so you can use different settings, in that case you can change the paths hard coded at the top of the script or tweak the 'Main Code' and then it is expected to work on Windows 7, 8, 10, 11.

 The choice of the file hash utility is not critical, there are many doing similar job, you can try implementations using the Windows included utility so you can do the hashes in your